Evaluating Sources: Overview

 Evaluating Print vs. Internet Sources

 With the advent of the World Wide Web, we are seeing a massive influx of digital texts and sources.
-Understanding the difference between what you can find on the web and what you can find in more traditional print sources is key.
+Understanding the difference between what you can find on the Web and what you can find in more traditional print sources is key to evaluating your sources.

 Some sources such as journal or newspaper articles can be found in both print and digital format.
 However, much of what is found on the Internet does not have a print equivalent, and hence, has low or no quality standards for publication.
 Understanding the difference between the types of resources available will help you evaluate what you find.

 Print Sources: Traditional print sources go through an extensive publication process that includes editing and article review.
 The process has fact-checkers, multiple reviewers, and editors to ensure quality of publication.

 Internet Sources: Anyone with a computer and access to the Internet can publish a Web site or electronic document.
 Most Web documents do not have editors, fact-checkers, or other types of reviewers.

 Authorship and affiliations